microsoft/tracelogging/etw/rust/README.md

 use tracelogging as tlg;

-// Define a static variable for the "MyCompany.MyComponent" provider. tlg::define_provider!(
+// Define a static variable for the "MyCompany.MyComponent" provider.
+// Note that provider variable is not pub so it is not visible outside the
+// module.
+To share the variable with multiple modules, put the define_provider
+// in the parent module, e.g. in lib.rs.
+tlg::define_provider!(
     MY_PROVIDER,              // The static symbol to use for this provider.
     "MyCompany.MyComponent"); // The provider's name (string literal).